 The Academic Petition form will be made available to the student upon correspondence with the Student Success Advisor, who should be the first point of contact when concerns arise.
 Initial filing of the Academic Petition must be submitted to the Student Success Advisor who shall transmit it to the appropriate decision-making person or committee.

-Contact information for each student success advisor is available at www.bethel.edu/student-success/contact/ (https://www.bethel.edu/student-success/contact/).
+Contact information for each student success advisor is available at www.bethel.edu/student-success/contact/.

 Academic Standing